Getting Started

 1. What services do you offer?

-I provide individual psychotherapy for adults dealing with anxiety, depression, trauma, life transitions, relationship issues, and more.
+I provide individual psychotherapy for adults (age 18+) dealing with anxiety, depression, trauma, life transitions, relationship issues, and more.
 My approach is integrative and tailored to your specific needs.
+My practice is strictly dedicated to individual adult therapy.
+I do not offer marriage counseling, couples sessions, or therapy for children and adolescents.

 2. Do you offer free consultations?